syncfusion-content/javascript-docs/js/api/ejBulletGraph.md

-Specifies the url of image that represents indicator symbol.
+Specifies the URL of image that represents indicator symbol.